 - Conduct an assessment at the end of the period and determine the way forward based on the outstanding needs of the enterprises.

 Printing and Packaging Sector Overview in Trinidad and Tobago

 The local printing and packaging industry is growing and has potential to expand to international markets.

-Presently, our main markets represents Caricom which symbolises the highest sales figures and volume.
-Research shows that the food and beverage and healthcare packaging continues to be the highest end users in the global packaging industry.
+Presently, our main market is CARICOM, which represents the highest sales figures and volume.
+Research shows that food and beverage as well as healthcare packaging, continue to have the highest number of end users in the global packaging industry.

-Trinidad and Tobago printing and packaging consist of over 200 companies which can be classified under the sub-categories of:
+The Trinidad and Tobago printing and packaging industry, consists of over 200 companies which can be classified under the sub-categories of:

 - Labels & Packaging Materials